commons-app/commons-app-documentation/android/Contributing-Guidelines.md

 test your changes.

-### Update the Wiki pages (if possible)
+### Update the documentation pages (if possible)

-Do not forget to update the [Wiki pages](https://github.com/commons-app/apps-android-commons/wiki) on GitHub to describe the updated behavior and make sure that the resulting Wiki pages don't become stale as a consequence of your change.
+Do not forget to update the [documentation pages](https://github.com/commons-app/documentation/blob/master/android/) on GitHub to describe the updated behavior and make sure that the resulting documentation pages don't become stale as a consequence of your change.

 Note: These guidelines are based on the Git project's [guideline for submitting patches](https://github.com/git/git/blob/master/Documentation/SubmittingPatches).
 It's licensed under GPLv2.